junokili/tuktuktours/README.md

   Medium-dark grey text on a white background is used for clarity in the majority of the detailed text in e.g. blog posts, tour information, shopping basket.

-**Card images** The images used on the site were chosen as they visually represent the tours or posts.
+- **Images** The images used on the site were chosen as they visually represent the tours or posts.
 They are all colourful, vibrant images, making the content more attractive to the users.
 They are also indicative of what the customer will see if they choose to buy a tour.
 The home page image has a similar colour palette to the theme of the site giving a coherent style to the front page, and additional images have been edited with consistent parameters (e.g. contrast and small vignette)

-**Forms** The forms for superusers (creating and editing tours, blog posts and categories), the authentication system and user profiles (all users) and reviewing tours or commenting on posts (authenticated users) are clear and simple with easy-to-understand labelling.
+- **Forms** The forms for superusers (creating and editing tours, blog posts and categories), the authentication system and user profiles (all users) and reviewing tours or commenting on posts (authenticated users) are clear and simple with easy-to-understand labelling.
 They all have a defensive design shown by warning signs, when a field is either not filled in